 Also only accessible in one of Aqua Mekong’s skiffs is The Bird Sanctuary at the Prek Toal Biosphere Reserve.
 An incredible 22,000 hectare land mass, near the Tonlé Sap Lake in Cambodia, and one of the leading breeding grounds in South East Asia for endangered water-birds.

 For wildlife lovers, go in search of the rare Irrawaddy Dolphins in Southern Laos on board the intimate and superbly-run Vat Phou river boat.
-Enjoy a 3-night cruise from Pakse to Don Khong Island through the 4,000 Island regions where one can delight in the quiet remoteness, discover remote temples, towering waterfalls and tranquil picnic spots.
+Enjoy a three-night cruise from Pakse to Don Khong Island through the 4,000 Island regions where one can delight in the quiet remoteness, discover remote temples, towering waterfalls and tranquil picnic spots.

-Heading further north towards the Chinese boarder, enjoy the luxuries of modern life with river cruise pioneers Pandaw.
+Heading further north towards the Chinese border, enjoy the luxuries of modern life with river cruise pioneers Pandaw.
 Explore uncharted waters on board one of the most perfectly-appointed, attractive boats you will find on the entire river.
 Explore the Tropical Botanical Garden in Menglun; one of the finest in China and home to thousands of tropical plant species and some rare and endangered.
 Also found is the Manting Park Temple which, although on the main tourist track is worth visiting as it is the third most important Buddhist temple in Yunnan Province.

 The Mekong is the artery of life in South East Asia and offers a captivating and uplifting insight into the complex history and colourful culture of this wonderful continent.